lalamove/challenge/mobile.md

 Production ready solution that you are proud of.

 ## Technical Requirement
-1. Source code must be stored in git repository (you can send it as github or bitbucket link, dropbox/google drive public folder, etc. **NOTE: email servers will reject .zip files with source code**)
+1. Source code must be stored in a git repository (you can send us github or bitbucket link, dropbox/google drive public folder, etc. **NOTE: email servers will reject .zip files with source code**)
-2. App should be able to work offline after initial use.
+2. App should cache deliveries (Cached deliveries should be available offline).
 3. Candidates are free to use any libraries.

 * ### iOS Engineer